fubar2/toolfactory-galaxy-server/README.md

 The first test takes 6 minutes.
 Subsequently more like a minute or two, depending on conda and the complexity of dependencies needed for the tool to run.

+## Tutorial
+The sample tools provided in the Appliance are supported by a GTN tutorial PR, [available here on a private server](https://training.galaxy.lazarus.name/training-material/topics/dev/tutorials/tool-generators/tutorial.html).
+An advanced tutorial showing some of the features available when building tools with the ToolFactory Appliance is linked at the end of the introductory tutorial.

 ## To safely shut the appliance down